 The harness racing meet at Hawthorne has drawn to a close.
 I’ll be back writing for the Illinois Harness Horsemen’s Association come the summer meet, but before we move on to thoroughbreds at 35th and Cicero, let’s visit my last pair of pieces from the winter meet.
-For both, I talked to drivers, but they...
-Continue Reading →

 If you’re a new follower of the Chicago harness racing circuit, one of the first things you learn is that driver Casey Leonard wins a lot of races.
 A perennial driving champion in Illinois, he enters the second-to-last week of the Hawthorne meet with 28 wins, the most of any driver.
 Even as he reigns as the top driver in the state, he still remains connected to his original interest in the world of harness racing: training horses.

 In Saturday night’s second race at Hawthorne, few people expected five-year-old mare Sweetshadyshark to make an impact: she went off the longest shot in the eight-horse field, at 28/1.
 Sitting last through the early stages of the race, she picked off horses while wide through the far turn, and found another gear in the stretch run.

 In my latest piece for the IHHA, I talk to trainer Kimberly Roth about how she got into harness racing, why she has made it her life, and some of the horses who have been particularly special during her years in the sport.
-Read my piece, and get to know her!

 For my latest at the Illinois Harness Horsemen’s Association, I sat down for a chat with driver Kyle Wilfong after his dominant five-win day on Sunday.
 We talked about his background in harness racing, what he finds so compelling about the sport, and about some of the most memorable horses in his lifetime in the standardbred world.

 Yesterday I went out to Hawthorne.
 Before the races, I got the chance to meet trainers Angie Coleman and Rob Rittof, talk a bit about harness racing, and learn firsthand what it’s like to drive a Standardbred

 The vast majority of my racing exposure has been thoroughbreds.
 Growing up, the only races I ever watched were the Triple Crown.
 I eventually realised that there was more to racing than a few big three-year-old races in May and June.
 Eventually, the racing bug bit me.
 Eventually, I learned there was live thoroughbred racing in Chicago most of the year.